Statistics-and-Machine-Learning-with-R/Statistical-Methods-and-Machine-Learning-in-R/README.md

 We have also created a series of presentations & R Scripts which can act as a complete tutorial for an individual or a group to learn Statistical Methods & Machine Learning with R

-**The download link for our tutorial is provided below**

-The tutorial has the following content :
+The tutorial has the following content (**The download link for our tutorial is provided after the content**) :

 * Introduction to R & RStudio
 * Data Types & Packages in R